 The repercussions of a felony record reach far beyond the criminal justice system.
 The stigma of a felony conviction can have profound impacts on future opportunities, including:

-Long Island criminal defense attorney Jason Bassett can play a pivotal role in such situations.
-He brings his legal acumen to the table, providing quality representation and aiming to achieve the most favorable outcome.
-When faced with the complexities of a breaking and entering charge, whether it’s classified as a misdemeanor or felony, having the right legal counsel is crucial to getting the best possible outcome.
-Jason Bassett, a skilled Long Island criminal defense attorney, stands ready to offer excellent and comprehensive legal representation.
-His commitment to justice and his clients’ well-being further drives him to give each case the attention and dedication it deserves.
+Long Island criminal defense attorney Jason Bassett brings his legal acumen to the table, providing quality representation and aiming to achieve the most favorable outcome for his clients.
+When faced with a breaking and entering charge, whether it’s classified as a misdemeanor or felony, Jason Bassett stands ready to offer experienced and comprehensive legal representation.
+His commitment to justice and his clients’ well-being further drive him to give each case the attention and dedication it deserves.

 Don’t navigate these dangerous legal waters alone.
 Reach out to Jason Bassett for a consultation to explore your options and develop a strategy tailored to your unique situation.
 Secure the legal support you need to address your charges effectively.
 Contact Jason Bassett today at (631) 259-6060 and take the first step towards not only getting the best legal defense but also towards getting your life back.